howardhenry/grunt-onesky-import/README.md

 The file format for OneSky to assume when importing translations.
 See list of available [file formats](https://github.com/onesky/api-documentation-platform/blob/master/reference/format.md).

-#### options.locale (optional)
-Type: `String`

-The specific translation language you wish to import.
-If unset, the your OneSky project's base locale will be assumed.
-<p>**NOTE:** Upload will still succeed if the specified locale is not included in your project.
-However, the file will not be imported in your translations.</p>

 #### options.isKeepingAllStrings (optional)
 Type: `String`
 Default value: `true`